SiliconLabs/automated-measurement-framework/Examples/RX/README.md

 2. Activate the virtual environment by running the `activate_environment` script from PowerShell
 3. Configure the DUT with a Railtest application.
    - It is important to configure the DUT with the actual PHY parameters that the measurement will use.
 If you need to test more PHYs in an automated way, you can add multiple radio configs to the RAILTest that you are using, and you can switch between them using the `setconfigindex(config_index)` command found in the `WSTK_RAILTest_driver` class.
-   - If you are planning to do BER measurements, make sure to select the "*reconfigure for BER*" option in the radio configuraor
+   - If you are planning to do BER measurements, make sure to select the "*reconfigure for BER*" option in the radio configurator.
+Otherwise, make sure that this is disabled
    - For blocking testing, an RF power combiner needs to be used
 4. Put together the physical measurement setup.
    - For sensitivity measurements in general, a shielded box is recommended.